Arkanosis/arkbot-rs/README.md

 ```

 Arkbot will then check every hour if there is a new dump available.
-If there is one, it will download it to `output_directory`, process it, and update the pages on the target wiki.
+If there is one, it will download it and update the pages on the target wiki.

 Warning: as of now, the target wiki and target pages are hardcoded, which makes arkbot-rs only suitable for the French Wikpedia.